intel-lab-lkp/linux/Documentation/filesystems/vfat.rst

 the fallocated region, user should make sure to recheck fallocate after reopening the file.

+In the event of unsafe removal of the device(e.g. power loss), unused clusters fallocated with FALLOC_FL_KEEP_SIZE can become orphaned.
+In order to reclaim orphaned clusters, option 1: try truncating the file to the exact size(truncate -s ...).
+Option 2: delete the file if possible, then unmount the filesystem and run fsck or, in case of MS Windows, chkdsk.
+The contents of the reclaimed clusters will be placed in the files in the directory named *FOUND.XXX*.
+Delete the files to free up the space taken up by orphan clusters(exFAT support testetd as far back as the Windows XP KB955704 patch).

+For exFAT, use of FALLOC_FL_KEEP_SIZE shouldn't be necessary as long as the write is sequential thanks to ValidDataLength in the file entry format.
+However, be aware that the write operation is only deferred.
+Doing something like this

+        fallocate -l 1G file
+        echo -n "data" | dd of=file seek=2097151 conv=nocreat,notrunc

+is basically asking the kernel to zero out all the blocks before the offset.
+Currently, this IO operation cannot be canceled.
+This caveat also applies when up-truncating files in vfat.

 TODO
 ====
 Need to get rid of the raw scanning stuff.
 Instead, always use